reahl/reahl/reahl-doc/doc/howto/responsivedisclosure.rst

    :align: center
    :alt: InvestorDetailsSection showing different contents.

-The AllocationDetailSection is only displayed when you agree to the terms inside the InvestorDetailSection.
+The last section, AllocationDetailSection, is only displayed once you agree to the terms inside the InvestorDetailSection.

 .. literalinclude:: ../../reahl/doc/examples/howtos/responsivedisclosure/responsivedisclosure.py
    :pyobject: InvestorDetailsSection